-You'll probably be asked the question "Tell me about yourself" at the beginning of your interview, no matter what kind of job you're applying for.
+The most popular interview question is "Tell me about yourself" and you'll probably be asked it at the beginning of your interview, no matter what kind of job you're applying for.

 The question might not be asked in exactly these words – "Walk me through your resume" and "Walk me through your background" are common variations.